 Make a statement at Madrid's huge Pride parade © elRoce / Shutterstock

 Europe’s largest Pride event – to the tune of 2.3 million, by last count – turns the centre of Madrid into one colossal celebration with outdoor concerts, cabarets and a rollicking parade.
-While the 2018 Pride Parade will be on Saturday 7 July, many unofficial parties kick off in the Chueca neighbourhood the Friday before Pride begins.
+Many unofficial parties kick off in the Chueca neighbourhood the Friday before Pride begins.
 Local businesses and hotspots also get in on the fun; you’ll find everything from shopfronts to the Cibeles fountain splashed with rainbow hues.

 Where to stay: Striking, modern décor, a bookstore-turned-bar, special events during Madrid Pride and an ideal location a few blocks from the heart of Chueca makes Only YOU Boutique Hotel a top choice.